noahehall/theBookOfNoah/0current/react17.md

     - *static getDerivedStateFromError*
       - invoked after an error is thrown in achild component
-      - no side effects allowed
+      - no side effects allowed (e.g. fetches)
+      - for updating state

     - *static getDerivedStateFromProps*